 - 6. Now using the Select tool , select the smaller circle.
-Make sure you select the whole circle and not just the fill (hint double click with the selection tool to select the entire circle). - 7.
+Make sure you select the whole circle and not just the fill (hint double click with the selection tool to select all of the circle). - 7.
 Drag the smaller circle so that it overlaps the larger circle.